 While each of these muscles allows for unique movement, they all act together to help stabilize arm and shoulder movement.
 The function of each muscle and its relative location is described in the table below:

 Each of these muscles has its own tendon and these four tendons converge to form the rotator cuff tendon.
 The rotator cuff tendon is simply a fibrous sheath that attaches across the outside of the humeral head.
-Together with the muscles, these tendons allow us to move our shoulder through muscle constriction and relaxation.
+Together with the muscles, these tendons allow us to move our shoulders through muscle constriction and relaxation.

 Though each of these components can become a source of pain or dysfunction in the shoulder, the most common rotator cuff injury is a tear.
 These tears can occur following acute trauma or may be due to degenerative effects overtime.
-Whatever the case may be, patients will feel a drastic reduction in range of motion, pain, swelling, and instability following a rotator cuff tear.
+Whatever the case may be, patients will feel a drastic reduction in the range of motion, pain, swelling, and instability following a rotator cuff tear.

-These symptoms may improve overtime, though tears will remain present and as they deepen, will begin to express themselves more aggressively.
+These symptoms may improve over time, though tears will remain present and as they deepen, will begin to express themselves more aggressively.

-Rotator cuff injuries are most common in people who express repeated overhead motions or engage in activities which require forceful pulling maneuvers.
+Rotator cuff injuries are most common in people who express repeated overhead motions or engage in activities that require forceful pulling maneuvers.
 Athletes, drummers, and blue-collar workers whose jobs entail long bouts of physical exertion involving the shoulder are most susceptible to these types of injuries.

-While physical therapies have been shown to improve function in some people, if damage is acute enough, surgery is required.
+While physical therapies have been shown to improve function in some people, if the damage is acute enough, surgery is required.
 Regardless, any form of treatment should begin with a proper diagnosis.

 Diagnosing Rotator Cuff Tears

-After any acute injury or at the onset of the above-mentioned symptoms, it may be best to have a trained health team perform a diagnosis of your rotator cuff.
+After an acute injury or at the onset of the above-mentioned symptoms, it may be best to have a trained health team perform a diagnosis of your rotator cuff.
 These assessments can help a person prevent further damage and ensure that proper treatment takes place.